ZeusAbhijeet/SleepBot/README.md

 Though this bot is intended to be used only on the Clinify.in Discord Server, you can self host it in your server to test it out.
 Installation guide down below.

 ## Dependancies
-This bot requires the Discord.py v1.5+ library which can be installed using pip package manager.
+This bot requires the [Discord.py v1.5+ library](https://discordpy.readthedocs.io/) and [pretty-help 1.1.2](https://pypi.org/project/discord-pretty-help/) which can be installed using pip package manager.

 ## How to host the bot
 1. Edit the i-channel_table.txt file in SQL_CMDS folder as required.